Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-003.md

 |Accelerate IP traffic distribution|Global Accelerator|
 |DynamoDB Table distribution for multiple region|DynamoDB Global Tables|
 |Implement some logic at CDN level (e. g. resize images)|Lambda@Edge|

+---

+### VPC

+* **The default NACL in tha default VPC allow all traffic in and out.**
+* **Security Groups deny all in and allow all out by default.**
+* Each subnet has a single Route Table.
+The VPC and all its subnets are always reachable via the default `local`route (it cannot be modified or removed).
+* VPC Peering is not transitive: a VPC cannot use the NAT Gateway of a peered VPC.
+* **A VPC cannot reference the security group of a peer VPC that's in a different Region.**
+* VPC Endpoint work with Kinesis.
+* VPC Endpoint always takes precedence (priority) over NAT Gateway or Internet Gateway.

+---

+### ELB

+* ELB can only balance traffic in one region

+---

+### CloudFront

+* To be able to use ACM with CloudFront, third party certificates must be imported in the US East (N. Virginia) region.

 # Analytics